This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Venting

 Venting is also the best way to reduce condensation in a greenhouse.
-Condensation can encourage fungal diseases to grow and regular venting on mild days will reduce the amount of humidity in the air.
+Excessive condensation encourages fungal diseases and regular venting on mild days reduces the amount of humidity in the air.

 Harvesting

 It’s so pleasant to winter harvest from a greenhouse.
 I love picking veggies from the cold frames and mini hoop tunnels in my raised bed garden, but it’s pretty cold work.
-When harvesting in my greenhouse it’s far more comfortable.
-This is because the inside temperature is typically warmer than the outside temperature and I’m sheltered from winter winds.
+When harvesting in my greenhouse it’s far more comfortable because the inside temperature is typically warmer than the outside temperature.
+Plus I’m sheltered from winter winds.

 Snow removal